Thinking of Teaching

 - Choose an appropriate degree (study the UCT website and Handbooks.)
 Examples: (a) For FP and IP, a B.A or B.Soc Sc or B.Sc degree is suitable (b) a B.A if you want to teach SP-FET English and History (c) a B.Sc if you want to teach SP Natural Science and FET Life Science, (d) a B.Com if you want to teach SP-FET accounting and economics, (e) a B.A in Music Education if you want to teach music.
 Before choosing your degree courses, it is strongly recommended that you consult the PGCE student advisor, Rob Sieborger (firstname.lastname@example.org)

 - Contact the relevant faculty office (e.g., Humanities for B.A or B.SocSc ; Science for B.Sc, Commerce for B.Com) if you need general advice about the degree programmes.

 - Apply to UCT to study the degree that you have chosen.

 - Apply online for PGCE as from April in your final year.

 - Closing date for applications is 31 July for Foundation Phase, and 31 October for all other PGCE programmes.

 - Applications are considered in order of receipt and admission to any PGCE will be closed when the available places have been filled.
 Early application is advised.

 The Department of Basic Education has Funza Lushaka bursaries, see www.funzalushaka.gov.za.
 You could also apply for NSFAS or Undergraduate Financial Aid at UCT.
-For 2019 Learnerships and Bursaries for prospective teachers, please click on the link.
+Other bursaries and scholarships are:

 PGCE Admissions adviser: